 This means that England’s highest mountain, is in fact England’s highest war memorial.

-In 2018, the National Trust has been holding events to commemorate 100 years since the end of the First World War.
+In 2018, the National Trust held many events to commemorate 100 years since the end of the First World War.

-On Sunday 11th November, there will be remembrance services at the summit of some of the 14 peaks gifted to the National Trust.
+On Sunday 11th November, remembrance services were held at the summit of some of the 14 peaks gifted to the National Trust.

-We’ll be heading up in minibuses on Saturday 10th November and staying overnight in Borrowdale Village Hall.
+We headed up in minibuses on Saturday 10th November and stayed overnight in Borrowdale Institute.

-There will be different routes depending on ability but between all of us we will climb the 14 peaks and ensure that each group is on top of one of the peaks at 11am to join the country in remembrance and to lay a wreath for the fallen.
+To cater for the different ages and abilities, there were different routes but between all those attending, we climbed the 14 peaks, with each group is on top of one of the peaks at 11am to join the country in remembrance and to lay a wreath for the fallen.

 “Upon this mountain summit we are met today to dedicate this space of hills to freedom.
 Upon this rock are set the names of men – our brothers, and our comrades upon these cliffs – who held, with us, that there is no freedom of the soil where the spirit of man is in bondage, and who surrendered their part in the fellowship of hill and wind, and sunshine, that the freedom of this land, the freedom of our spirit, should endure.”